 1916 saw considerable change as the course was altered to just 9 holes, the remainder being used for food production, with the playing 9 holes doubling up as sheep grazing land.
 In 1920 the land was returned to 18 holes.
 The loss of income during the First World War meant visitor fees were raised to 4s per day (20p).
 In recognition of the income generated for the town of Bridlington by visitors to the Golf Club, the land which was previously held on lease by the club, was purchased by The Bridlington Corporation in 1926, securing the future of golf in Bridlington for generations to come.

-Between the 2 World Wars, Bridlington Golf Club flourished, and was honoured to have 2 members whose skill at the game was internationally recognised.
+Between the 2 World Wars, Bridlington Golf Club and golf in Bridlington generally, flourished, and was honoured to have 2 members whose skill at the game was internationally recognised.
 Bill Stout, a local dentist, and Tom Thirsk, director of a local flour mill, won plaudits wherever they played.
 Stout won the English Amateur Championship at Royal Lytham in 1928, and in 1930 represented Great Britain in the Walker Cup.

 In 1936 Thirsk represented England in the Prize of the Nations (held prior to the opening of the 1936 Olympic Games) in Baden Baden, Germany.
 At the start of the final round Germany were ahead, Adolf Hitler, believing Germany were about to be declared winners, set off to present the prizes, however, a second successive 65 by Thirsk ensured an England victory.
 The news was passed to The Fuhrer who did not continue his journey.
 The Second World War once again meant the course was used for food production and animal feed but returned to being a golf course after the war.